-Leaving a legacy to the School in your Will is possibly the greatest gift you can offer during your lifetime, and one that will have long-term benefit for the lives of our students.
-Bequest income is directed towards the 1675 Bursary Fund.
+Leaving a gift in your Will is possibly the greatest gift you can offer during your lifetime.

 Thank you for considering leaving a gift in your Will.

 Since 1675, RGS has been changing lives by educating children from poor and disadvantaged backgrounds.
 The school was founded through the legacy gifted by Henry Smith in his Will – to be used for the relief of the poor in Reigate through education.
 Since then the school has been through a number of changes, but our ethos and values remains the same: to be able to educate any child based on merit, no matter their family’s circumstances.

 The RGS Foundation has launched an appeal with a film that follows the stories of two Reigatians, Peter and Karolina, who talk about the difference that RGS made to their lives and how they are keen to support the school.
 They hope that their support will mean others can benefit in the future.
 Like Peter, many of those in our community are similarly supporting this vision by leaving a gift in their Will.

 Your legacy will be a part of the next 100 years; remembered through a child and their achievements for generations to come.
 We know that not everyone can afford to give now, and also that family and friends come first, but one your loved ones are provided for, just a small gift to RGS could go a long way to help future students from disadvantaged backgrounds realise their potential.

 If you choose to leave a gift to RGS in your Will then you can be sure that your generous gift will be in safe hands.

 If you don’t yet have a Will or wish to update it to include a gift to RGS, find out more information about the process here.